 To start you off, Webpop offers a selection of black-and-white “Foundation” themes that can be fully customized: from there, you can add custom forms to your site, create custom categories, set custom URL’s, and much more with the Webpop editor.
 You can even establish on-site editing for your clients, so they can easily update their sites on their own.
 Best of all, all Webpop plans come with high-performance managed cloud hosting and in-app chat support, so you won’t need to search for another hosting provider.

 Webpop’s most popular plan is their Studio plan, which includes 5 live sites and 100 gigs of bandwidth.
 This is more than sufficient for a few small businesses.
-You also have the option of adding extra live sites at an additional cost.
-If you’ve got a much larger portfolio of sites to work on, Webpop also offers an Enterprise plan, which allows 500 live sites and 10 TB of bandwidth.
-Any extra live sites can be added at a discounted fee.
+You can also choose to include extra live sites for an extra fee.
+If you have a large portfolio of sites to manage, Webpop offers an Enterprise plan that gives you the ability to have 500 live sites and 10 TB of bandwidth.
+You can add additional live sites at a discounted price.

 If you’re not sure Webpop is right for you, read our rundown of the best website builders to learn about better options.